goadesign/goa.design/content/implement/goagen.md

 The `schema` command generates a [Heroku-like](https://blog.heroku.com/archives/2014/1/8/json_schema_for_heroku_platform_api) JSON hyper-schema representation of the API.
 It generates both the JSON as well as a controller that can be mounted on the goa service to serve it under `/schema.json`.
-The command accepts an additional
-flag:

-* `--url|-u=URL` specifies the base URL used to build the JSON schema ID.

 ## <a name="gen_gen"></a> Plugins: `goagen gen`

 The `gen` command makes it possible to invoke `goagen` plugins.
-This command accepts two flags:
+This command accepts one flag:

-* `--pkg-path=PKG-PATH` specifies the Go package path to the plugin package.
+* `--pkg-path=PKG-PATH` specifies the Go package import path to the plugin package.
-* `--pkg-name=PKG-NAME` specifies the Go package name of the plugin package.
-It defaults to the name of the inner most directory in the Go package path.

-Refer to the [Generator Plugins](/extend/generators) section for details on goa plugins.
+Refer to the [Generator Plugins](../extend/generators) section for details on goa plugins.